PraxTube/chess-ai/docs/milestones/3-advanced-AI/README.md

 - Check if given node is terminal node (checkmate/stalemate) as opposed to only checking `depth == 0`
 - Add a proper king of the hill victory condition (and properly test it)
+- Improve time management to be more dynamic (allocate time depending on the current stage, early, mid late)
+- Refactor move ordering to be much more performant

 TODO